jbcodeforce/aws-studies/docs/data/index.md

 Managed service for SQL based database (MariaDB, MySQL, Postgresql, SQL server, Oracle, Amazon Aurora).
 AWS maintains instance AMI, OS patching...

 * HA support with Primary, in-synch replication to secondary instance.
-Read replicas can be used to scale reading operations.
+Read replicas can be used to scale reading operations and they are asynchronously replicated.
 Resources aren't replicated across AWS Regions unless you do so specifically.

 ![](./diagrams/rds-multi-AZ.drawio.svg){ width=600 }